asaashraf/bustub/README.md

     git remote add course https://github.com/asaashraf/bustub.git

-You can verify your remotes with:
+Verify your remotes with:

     git remote -v

 You should see your private GitHub repository as `origin` and the CSCI 5817 repository as `course`.

-If the instructor announces an update to the course repository, retrieve it
+If the instructor announces an update to the course repository, retrieve the latest course changes with:
-with:

     git fetch course